stakingrewards/data-engineering-challenge/README.md

-# The Journey

-The environment we have at Staking Rewards and the engineers you'll work with dictate these three expectations:

-1. You're a well-rounded engineer
-2. Comfortable in unfamiliar situations
-3. And have an unquenchable thirst for knowledge

-This is why we're calling this a journey not a challenge.
-We'd like you to venture into an uncharted territory, have fun while doing it and treat yourself to a difficult but interesting engineering task.

-This means we don't expect you to compete the task, unless you're absolutely intrigued by it, have or can develop the skills in the alloted time and don't like to leave things unfinished which gives you more plus points obviously.

-However, the purpose is to see what you could accomplish on a tight time budget, working in a technology you're unfamiliar with, doing a task that on the surface, looks like a hellish uphill climb.
-It isn't.

-Did I lose you?
-No, wonderful!
-Grab yourself some coffee, or tea for that matter and dive right in.

-## Spreadsheets
+# Spreadsheets

-> Trivia: Did you know that the concept of electronic spreadsheets dates back to 1961
-> when it was first outlined in a paper titled "Budgeting Models and System Simulation" by Richard Mattessich

-Pretty neat huh?
-Yeah, that's straight from Wikipedia.
-It's a fun read if you're into that kind of thing but in any case, back to the task.

-### Task

 You're given a CSV file, titled `transactions.csv`.
 If you have a keen eye and inspect the contents of the file you'll realize that this isn't a traditional comma-separated values file.

 - The delimiter is the pipe operator `|`
 - Named columns have an exclamation mark prefix `!`